xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ## The Allow-Length Response Header Field

-This document request that the Allow-Length response header field be added to the "Permanent Message Header Field Names" registry (see {{!RFC3864}}), taking into account the guidelines given by {{!RFC9110}}.
+This document requests that the Allow-Length response header field be added to the "Permanent Message Header Field Names" registry (see {{!RFC3864}}), taking into account the guidelines given by {{!RFC9110}}.

 Header Field Name: Allow-Length